15 Essential Questions to Ask Before Buying Car Insurance

 What questions should I ask my insurance agent before signing a policy?

-At a minimum, ask about your coverage limits versus your state's minimums, what discounts you qualify for, how deductibles work on your specific plan, and what the claims process looks like.
+At a minimum, ask about your coverage limits versus your state's current minimums (several states raised theirs in 2025–2026), what discounts you qualify for, how deductibles work on your specific plan, and what the claims process looks like.
 Also ask specifically what is not covered so you're not caught off guard.
 A good agent should be able to walk through all of these without hesitation — if they can't, that's a red flag.

 How do I know if my car insurance coverage is adequate?

 Your coverage is adequate when it protects your net worth in a worst-case scenario.
-If your liability limits are at state minimums (often 25/50/25), they are almost certainly not enough.
+If your liability limits are at state minimums — often 25/50/25 or similar — they are almost certainly not enough given today's medical costs and record jury awards.
 Most financial advisors recommend at least 100/300/100 in liability limits.
-You should also verify you have uninsured motorist protection, and that your collision/comprehensive deductibles are set at a level you can actually afford to pay out of pocket.
+You should also verify you have uninsured motorist protection; 33.4% of U.S. drivers are currently uninsured or underinsured according to the Insurance Research Council's 2025 report.
+Use our am I underinsured guide to do a full coverage check.

 What questions should I ask about car insurance deductibles?